 Below are articles to help you learn more about the rules of football.

-American football rules can be complicated when you try to learn them all at once.
-We recommend you go through (again) each part of this blog and piece together the game for yourself.
+American football rules can be complicated when you try to learn them all simultaneously.
+We recommend you go through each part of this blog and piece together the game for yourself.

-We have some great resources available to help you learn at an accelerated rate.
+We have some great resources available to help you learn acceleratedly.

 Our learning center is packed with techniques, schemes, and more!